Impact of control signal phase noise on qubit fidelity: Results and Discussion

 This can be shown with a simple simulation: we have applied to the qubit the 12-pulse sequence previously used to obtain the results in Fig.~\ref{gauss_50ns}, but in this case in the absence of noise.
 The outcomes of four tests, each with increasing detuning of the pulse carrier from the resonance frequency, are presented in Fig.~\ref{testsenzarumore}.
 As detuning increases, it is apparent that the pulses are progressively less effective in driving the expected state transitions or even any perturbation of the state at all.
 Specifically, with a detuning of 1~MHz (Fig.~\ref{testsenzarumore}(a)) state inversion with population transfer is still obtained, while for $10$~MHz (Fig.~\ref{testsenzarumore}(b)) significant coupling to the qubit is still present, but the final state wanders around the Bloch sphere.
 However, with a 50~MHz detuning (Fig.~\ref{testsenzarumore}(c)), coupling is significantly reduced, with oscillations mainly due to precession around the $z$-axis.
 Finally, with a 400~MHz detuning, the initial state is completely preserved, because coupling vanishes.

-High frequency components do, however, provide a nonvanishing contribution via the residual amplitude modulation due to the term $\cos(\omega_0 t) [1 -\theta(t)^2/2]$ in Eq.~(\ref{modulazioni}): it involves small fluctuations of the carrier amplitude, which lead to fluctuations in the state rotation angle.
+{High frequency components do, however, provide a nonvanishing contribution via the residual amplitude modulation due to the term $\cos(\omega_0 t) [1 -\theta(t)^2/2]$ in Eq.~(\ref{modulazioni}): the squared term $\theta(t)^2$ introduces a negative zero frequency component which reduces the carrier amplitude, thereby decreasing the amount of rotation around the $x$-axis.
+It also introduces two side bands, but they have a very limited effect because they are shifted to higher frequencies and they have a second order amplitude.}

 In the case of final states along the $z$-axis of the Bloch sphere, fidelity is not affected by the phase difference between the reference clock frame and the qubit frame (in such a case azimuthal rotations are irrelevant).
 Such a difference has, indeed, an effect in the case of a final state on the equatorial plane.